kritisingh24/Deep-learning-Classification-Models/README.md

    #### Result:
-   Initial training accuracy obtained was 73.33%.
+   Initial testing accuracy obtained was 73.33%.
 Improved this accuracy to 80.00% by hyper-parameter tuning and altering the layer structure.